 All Executive Directors work on a full-time basis and the Non-Executive directors' letters of appointment set out expected time commitments.
 All directors recognise that at a certain time of increased activity, the preparation and attendance at meetings will increase.
-The Board considers that all Non-Executive directors bring an independent judgement to bear notwithstanding the varying lengths of service.
+It is considered that Lee Williams and Frank Lewis are independent Non-Executive Directors.